Automattic/wp-calypso/client/components/upgrades/gsuite/README.md

 # G Suite

-G Suite is a React component used to add G Suite email addresses to domains
+G Suite is a React component used to add G Suite email addresses to domains.

 ## Usage